 The concept of completing a thesis can be daunting.
-The NDARC PhD training and development program was developed to help students become more confident in their ability to attain the necessary skills to complete a PhD.
+The NDARC higher degree research (HDR) Training and Development Program was developed to help students become more confident in their ability to attain the necessary skills to complete HDR.

 The program organises seminars and training sessions utilising academics and professionals from both within and outside of NDARC to inspire and help build the skill set of students.
-The program also provides an opportunity for students to share any difficulties or triumphs they have experienced while on their PhD journey and receive feedback and encouragement from peers.
+The program also provides an opportunity for students to share any difficulties or triumphs they have experienced while on their HDR journey and receive feedback and encouragement from peers.

-The group meets monthly and the meetings involve sessions on:
+The group meets monthly and meetings involve sessions on:

 - Thesis writing